-Movie shooting is enabled by setting the Live View shooting/ Movie shooting switch to < ♣₹>.
+Movie shooting is enabled by setting the Live View shooting/

 - Before shooting movies, see page 316 and make sure the card is able to record movies at the desired movierecording quality setting. - If you handhold the camera and shoot movies, camera shake can cause blurred movies.
-Using a tripod is recommended in such cases.
+Using a tripod is recommended in such cases